 A study of the principles and theories of structural geology.
 Special attention is given to primary and secondary rock structures particularly with reference to those important in mining, petroleum and engineering operations.
-(Three lectures and three laboratory hours per week).
-Prerequisite: Geology 4321 and Drawing 2101, or permission of the Head of the department. - 3324 An Introduction to Geochemistry An introductory course treating of the scope, methods, and literature of geochemistry and specifically of the chemistry of minerals and rocks weathering.
-Prerequisite: Mathematics 3214, in advance or concurrently, Chemistry 4104, and Geology 2217 or 3217. - 3325 Sedimentation and Sedimentary Rocks (\$2)
+(Three lectures and three laboratory hours per week.)
+Prerequisite: Geology 4321 and Engineering Graphics 3103.

+3324 An Introduction to Geochemistry

+An introductory course treating of the scope, methods, and literature of geochemistry and specifically of the chemistry of minerals and rocks and rockweathering.
+Prerequisite: Geology 4321.

-Methods of study and interpretation of sediments, including grain size, and stretistical analysis.
-In addition consideration is given to the genesis and classification of sedimentary rocks through field observation and through laboratory study of hand specimens.
+- 3325 Sedimentation and Sedimentary Rocks (\$2) Methods of study and interpretation of sediments, including grain size, and statistical analysis.
+In addition, consideration is given to the genesis and classification of sedimentary rocks through field observation and through laboratory study of hand specimens.
 Two lectures and one afternoon in the field or laboratory per week.
-Prerequisite: Twelve semester hours of Geology. - 4327 Petrology and Petrography (\$4)

-The determination, origin and subsequent history of minerals and rocks as revealed in mineral grains and thin sections by the petrographic microscope.
+Prerequisite: Twelve hours of geology, including 4321, or permission. - 3326 The Geology of Groundwater Study of the geology and hydrology of groundwater; occurrence, movement, fluctuations, and production; with emphasis on the groundwater resources of the Southwest.
+Three lectures per week, with laboratory being substituted occasionally for the third lecture.
+Prerequisite: Geology 4323 and 3325, or permission. - 4327 Geological Microscopy (\$4) Study of minerals, rocks and ores in grains, and in thin and polished sections with petrographic, ore and electron microscopes.
 Three lectures and three laboratory hours per week.
-Prerequisite: Geology 4321 in advance or concurrently. - 3461 Advanced Economic Geology (\$2)

-Mining Geology, ore guides, methods of examination, preparation of reports, study of ore minerals under the microscope, etc. Two lectures and three laboratory hours per week.
-Prerequisite: Geology 3322 or senior standing. - 2462 Stratigraphy A study of the fundamental principles of stratigraphy with special emphasis placed on the stratigraphy of the Southwestern United States and Northern Mexico.
-Prerequisite: Twelve semester hours of Geology including Geology 4218, or permission of the Head of the department. - 4463 Geology of Petroleum and Natural Gas (\$2) A study of the origin, migration and accumulation of petroleum and natural gas.
+Prerequisite: Geology 4321 and Physics 4103-04. - 3460 Economic Geology (Non-Metallics) Study of the origin, nature, occurrence, distribution, uses, prospecting and exploration techniques and economic factors bearing on exploitation of the industrial rocks and minerals.
+Two lectures and four laboratory hours per week.
+Pre: requisite: Geology 4321 and/or permission. - 3461 Economic Geology [Metallics] (\$2) Study of the origin, nature, occurrence, distribution, uses, prospecting and exploration techniques and economic factors bearing on exploitation of metallic mineral resources.
+Two lectures and four laboratory hours per week.
+Prerequisite: Geology 4321, and/or permission. - 2462 Stratigraphy A study of the fundamental principles of stratigraphy with special emphasis placed on the stratigraphy of the Southwestern United States and Northern Mexico.
+Prerequisite: Geology 4218, 4319, and 4323, and/or permission. - 4463 Geology of Petroleum and Natural Gas (\$2) A study of the origin, migration and accumulation of petroleum and natural gas.
 Three lectures and three laboratory hours per week.
-Prerequisite: Geology 4219, 4321 and 4323; or permission of the Head of the department. - 2464 Field Geology (\$4)

-A field study of an area near the college and the application of quantitative standards to the mapping and geologic field studies.
+Prerequisite: Geology 4218, 4319.
+4323, and 3325, and/or permission. - 2464 Field Geology (\$4) A field study of an area near the college and the application of quantitative standards to the mapping and geologic field studies.
 A typed report and satisfactory geologic map are required.
 One lecture and one afternoon in the field per week.
-Prerequisite: Six semester hours of advanced courses in geology. - 6465 Field Geology [summer] (\$4)
+Prerequisite: Geology 4321 and 4323, or permission.

+6465 Field Geology [Summer Field Course]

-A six week summer course in field geology.
+Field Geology [Summer Field Course] A six week summer course in field geology.
 The work will involve the preparation of topographic and geologic maps, cross-sections and columnar sections, and detailed structural studies of a region of sedimentary and igneous rocks.
 Plane table and other mapping techniques will be used.
 A report will be required of each student.
 Five hours of lecture and thirty-two hours of field work per week for one summer session.
-Prerequisite: Senior standing or permission of the Head of the department.
+Prerequisite: All required geology courses - 3101-02, 3216-17, 4218, 4321, and 4323.
+Fee varies depending on where course is based.